kontent-ai/model-generator-net/README.md

 - **Models are environment-specific** by virtue of their element IDs.
 Cloning an environment via data-ops produces logically identical content models with different element IDs — regenerate after cloning.
 - **Snippets are flattened**.
 If your content type uses an `seo` snippet that contributes `meta_title` and `meta_description`, the generated record has `SeoMetaTitle` and `SeoMetaDescription` properties; the `[KontentElement]` attributes carry the `seo__meta_title` / `seo__meta_description` codenames the API expects.
-- **Validation runs at the SDK layer before the HTTP request**, surfaced via `IManagementResult` — same shape as remote validation errors.
+- **Content-model constraints are not on the model.** Length, regex, allowed types, count limits, asset rules, and the like are enforced server-side by the Management API and surfaced via `IManagementResult` — the generated records carry element identity and value types only.

 ## Need Legacy Delivery SDK or Extended Delivery Support?